-A number of courses are offered on a self-paced instruction basis.
-With permission of the instructor and the Division Director, students may enroll in a self-paced course any time up to four weeks prior to the last day of classes during the regular semester.
+A substantial number of courses are offered on a self-paced instruction basis.
+Students may enroll in the university and register for these courses at any time up to four weeks prior to the last day of classes during the regular semester.
 During the summer an equivalent date will be determined for the summer term.
 Please refer to the calendar in the class schedule for specific dates.
+ENCORE